 Genetic Studies of Osteosarcoma

 Investigators in the Clinical Genetics Branch (CGB) are conducting genetic studies of osteosarcoma to better understand the role that genetic variation plays in risk and patient outcomes, and to identify new genes or genomic regions that may be important in osteosarcoma pathogenesis.
-Our global collaborative effort includes researchers from the Children’s Oncology Group (COG); the University of Minnesota, US; Childhood Cancer Survivor Study, US; Universidad de Navarra, Pamplona, Spain; Institut Curie, France; Istituto Ortopedico Rizzoli, Italy; Royal National Orthopaedic Hospital NHS Trust and University College London Cancer Institute, UK; University of Toronto, Litwin Centre for Cancer Genetics, Canada; Instituto de Oncologia Pediátrica GRAACC/UNIFESP, Brazil; Ankara Oncology and Education Research Hospital, Turkey; The Kinghorn Cancer Centre, Garvan Institute of Medical Research, Australia; Unidad Nacional de Oncologia Pediatrica, Guatemala.
+The global collaborative effort includes researchers from the Children’s Oncology Group (COG); the University of Minnesota, US; Childhood Cancer Survivor Study, US; Universidad de Navarra, Pamplona, Spain; Institut Curie, France; Istituto Ortopedico Rizzoli, Italy; Royal National Orthopaedic Hospital NHS Trust and University College London Cancer Institute, UK; University of Toronto, Litwin Centre for Cancer Genetics, Canada; Instituto de Oncologia Pediátrica GRAACC/UNIFESP, Brazil; Ankara Oncology and Education Research Hospital, Turkey; The Kinghorn Cancer Centre, Garvan Institute of Medical Research, Australia; Unidad Nacional de Oncologia Pediatrica, Guatemala.

 We estimate that approximately 35,000 germline (blood or buccal cell) DNA samples will be genotyped at the NCI Cancer Genomics Research (CGR) Laboratory and subsequently available for genome-wide association analyses and whole-exome sequencing studies.
 A team of biostatisticians have created a common control set derived from existing studies that will be used to match controls to the cases.
 We are conducting large genomic case-control and case-case studies to identify novel common and rare germline variants predisposing to osteosarcoma susceptibility and poor patient outcomes.